 The other key factor here is job creation and cushion.
 Projects with a smaller percentage of EB-5 capital tend to have a larger job cushion, which is safer for EB-5 investors.
-Therefore, a smaller percentage of EB-5 capital in the project is usually a very good sign for EB-5 investors because it means that EB-5 capital is less critical to the successful completion of the project and that the project has a larger job cushion.
+Therefore, a smaller percentage of EB-5 capital in the project is usually an excellent sign for EB-5 investors because it means that EB-5 capital is less critical to the successful completion of the project and that the project has a larger job cushion.

 What percentage of the total capital stack of the project is developer equity?

 EB-5 investors should avoid projects with minimal developer equity (below 10%) once EB-5 capital has been factored in.
-Traditional banks in the U.S. often require a minimum of 15%–20% of developer equity in a deal at all times, and so EB-5 investors should not consider projects in which the developer equity is much less than that range.
+Traditional banks in the United States often require a minimum of 15%–20% of developer equity in a deal at all times, so EB-5 investors should not consider projects in which the developer equity is much less than that range.

 Does the project have a credible exit strategy (repayment of EB-5 investors)?